 “By failing to prepare, you’re preparing to fail.”
 That’s how the old saying goes, right?

-As overused as that quote may be, the message still reigns true, and especially where SCM planning for your organization is concerned.
-Planning is an essential part of building a successful supply chain management system, so understanding just what goes into this step is key.
+As overused as that quote may be, the message remains true, especially where SCM planning for your organization is concerned.
+Planning is essential to building a successful supply chain management system, so understanding what goes into this step is critical.

 This step requires taking a careful look at all the resources needed to meet your company’s demand, providing equal employment opportunities to get the job done, and determining specific measurement metrics to keep track of the efficiency of your supply chain, especially as it concerns meeting specific industry requirements or company goals.

-When it comes to getting the highest quality materials needed to create a product, finding a reliable source can be a challenge.
+Finding a reliable source can be challenging when it comes to getting the highest quality materials needed in the healthcare industry to create a product.

 - What is the ideal price for materials?

 - How much of each do I need?